-How to clean the air in your home naturally with simple natural products.
-And a few simple swaps or changes to create clean air in the home.
+Do you know how to clean the air in your home naturally with simple natural products?
+I’m sharing a few simple swaps or changes to create clean air in the home.

 I’ve been on a big mission to live naturally and green in our home for a few years now.
 We have made several great transitions, but definitely aren’t perfect.

 Our home detox is making great progress by working small.
-There has been a lot of requests for ideas on what we’ve been doing.
 Today I’m sharing how to clean the air in your home, naturally.

 Because one of the biggest things we want in a natural home environment is one free of toxic air.